-Sale of a plot or niche are to be documented, and the parish should provide the purchaser with the Gravesite Agreement (Schedule A) when all the fees have been paid.
+Sale of a grave plot or niche are to be documented, and the parish should provide the purchaser with the Gravesite Agreement (Schedule A) when all the fees have been paid.

-The size of a full or complete single lot shall be approximately 3 x 10ft., or 30sq. ft.
-The size of a double plot is approximately 6 x 10ft., or 60 sq. ft.
-The size of a cremation plot shall be approximately 3 x 3ft., or 9 sq. ft.
-This may vary depending on what the normal practice is in the area.
+The size of a full or complete single lot shall be approximately $3 \ge 10$ ft., or 30 sq. ft.
+The size of a double lot is approximately $6 \ge 10$ ft., or 60 sq. ft.
+The size of a cremation lot shall be approximately $3 \ge 3$ ft., or 9 sq. ft.

 The Interment Rights Holder may transfer, exchange, or transfer back a plot, or niche at any time before an interment takes place.
 All documents pertaining to the original contract must be returned to the Parish Office.
-The Parish will purchase a vacant single or double plot or niche site at the owner's original purchase price.
+The Parish will purchase a vacant single or double grave or niche site at the owner's original purchase price.
 An administration charge may apply in accordance with the current Cemetery Fees Schedule.